tetsushijp/AEP-Hands-on-Labs/labs/fsi/Journey Orchestration/Exercise4-Journey.md

 23. Click on `Actions` as indicated in the screenshot.

-    Select the smsNexmoemailAddress - action (your emailAddress), then drag and drop it after the condition you just added.
+    Select the smsNexmo{Email} - action for your Email, then drag and drop it after the condition you just added.

     ![Demo](./images/joa9.png)